vercel/next.js/errors/env-loading-disabled.md

 In your project you have `dotenv` listed as a `dependency` or a `devDependency` which opts-out of Next.js' automatic loading to prevent creating a conflict with any existing `dotenv` behavior in your project.

-This is also disabled if a `package.json` isn't able to found in your project somehow.
+This is also turned off if a `package.json` isn't able to found in your project somehow.

 #### Possible Ways to Fix It